woohoolabs/zen/README.md

 certainly see major improvements in this regard in the future), but the trade-off had to be taken in order to be more performant than "dynamic" Containers.

-Compilation is possible by running the following command:
+Compilation is possible by running the following command from the project root directory:

 ```bash
 $ ./vendor/bin/zen build CONTAINER_PATH COMPILER_CONFIG_CLASS_NAME